Role of volatility mixing in wealth condensation transition: Introduction

-The remainder of this paper is organized as follows: In Sec.~II, we introduce the heterogeneous BM model and analyze its properties in the homogeneous limit ($\Delta\beta \to 0$) for both the MF case and ER networks.
-Employing the SBM, we relate the assortativity $\mathcal{A}$ to the inter-block connection probability $q$.
-In Sec.~III, we clarify the dependence of $\hat{\gamma}$ on $q$ and establish a configuration-induced wealth condensation transition.
-Finally, we summarize our findings and discuss the broader implications and possible directions for future study.
+The remainder of this paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the heterogeneous BM model and analyze its properties in the homogeneous limit ($\Delta\beta \to 0$) for both the MF case and ER networks.
+Using the SBM, we relate the volatility-volatility assortativity $\mathcal{A}$ to the probability of inter-block connections $q$.
+In Sec.~\ref{sec:results}, we clarify the dependence of $\hat{\gamma}$ on $q$ and establish a configuration-induced wealth condensation transition.
+Finally, in Sec.~\ref{sec:conclusion}, we summarize our findings with some remarks on broader implications and possible directions for future study.
+More detailed explanations and tests are also provided in Appendices \ref{detail} and \ref{complementary}.